PRACTICE

 PEOPLE

-Leddy Maytum Stacy Architects in San Francisco, on a wide range of mid-rise and high-rise residential and commercial projects as an Associate at
+Before founding her own practice, Palmyra worked on affordable housing and other mission-driven projects as Project Manager/Project Architect at Leddy Maytum Stacy Architects in San Francisco, on a wide range of mid-rise and high-rise residential and commercial projects as an Associate at Pei Cobb Freed & Partners in New York City, and on exhibition design and adaptive reuse projects at Interform in Thessaloniki.

 Palmyra received her B.A. in 'Architecture' and 'Ethics, Politics & Economics' from Yale University and her M.Arch. from the Yale School of Architecture.
 At Yale, she was the recipient of the George Nelson Traveling Fellowship, the President's Public Service Fellowship, and the Curtis Prize.